snooopyman/Share-Bills/README.md

 # Share-Bills

-An iOS application that simplifies the management of shared expenses among friends.
-Record, split, and efficiently track expenses.
+This iOS app allows you to efficiently manage and share expenses with friends, housemates, or groups.
-No more confusion about who owes whom.
+It simplifies the management of shared finances and provides a clear view of who owes whom.